vanettalaw/urban-prototyping-2018/chung_yan/iteration1.md

 An open space can be introduced to the closely packed environment of each parcel as a buffer zone to provide setback between two rows of building blocks and ease the situation.
 However, this might lead to the increase of height of building blocks or become denser in rows.

 * **Redivision of Parcels**</br>
-Instead of having 15 parce</br>zls (3 columns and 5 rows), the site is separated into West and East parts and have 9 parcels (3 columns and 3 rows) and 4 parcels (2 columns and 2 rows) grid layout.
+Instead of having 15 parcels (3 columns and 5 rows), the site is separated into West and East parts and have 9 parcels (3 columns and 3 rows) and 4 parcels (2 columns and 2 rows) grid layout.
 This can divide the site in evener way.